 The Sunk Cost Fallacy is a Cognitive Bias, which describes some of the common thinking traps that we can fall into that cloud our decision-making process.

 It begins when we have a lot of invested time or invested money in something.
 This something can be a relationship, business, or even a hobby.
 Because we have so much invested time in this thing, we are averse to abandoning it.
 The result is that we invest more money, effort, or time into this thing.

 3 Real-World Examples of Sunk Cost at Work

 Costco's Membership Fee:

 When someone pays a membership fee to shop at Costco, they want to get their money’s worth.
 They’re likely to buy things they otherwise wouldn’t.
-Marketing professor Kusum Ailawadi illustrated Sunk Cost at work in customers’ minds this way:
+Marketing professor Kusum Ailawadi described their behavior this way:

 “I’m going to make sure I get my money’s worth [from this membership fee] by shopping in the club store every chance I get.”